-Jogasaki Coast, Shizuoka, Japan
+Jogasaki Coast - Shizuoka, Japan

-The Jogasaki Coast on the eastern Izu Peninsula is known for its suspension bridges, jagged cliffs, lighthouse, and seasonal flowers.
+The Jogasaki Coast (城ヶ崎海岸) on the eastern Izu Peninsula is known for its suspension bridges, jagged cliffs, lighthouse, and seasonal flowers.
 I visited in winter, so there weren’t flowers, but everything else was beautiful.

 I took a bus to the trailhead and started the Jogasaki Promenade Picnic Course, hiking north toward Kadowakisaki Lighthouse, the Kadowaki Suspension Bridge, and several scenic cliffside viewpoints.
 This section was easy to walk, well-paved, and clearly marked — it’s also the most popular part of the Jogasaki Coast trail.